 What’s the big deal with early ice?
 Several factors make this short window some of the most productive walleye fishing of the season.
 Wired2Fish staff McKeon “Keys” Roberts demonstrates how good first ice can be by icing ‘eyes in short order.

 - Humminbird HELIX 7 CHIRP GPS

 - Lindy Rattl’n Flyer Spoon

 - 13 Fishing Special Edition Tennessee Handle WidowMaker 34″ ML Ice Rod

 - Sufix Ice Monofilament Line, 6lb

 Early ice overlaps the late fall period where walleye are actively feeding.
-During this time, the water below the ice has yet to reach its coldest point which directly affects fish activity.
+During this time, the water below the ice has yet to reach its coldest point which directly affects walleye activity.
 Another factor in lakes containing ciscoes is the fact that ciscoes spawn during this time.
 This means these favored walleye forage are numerous and accessible to them.
 McKeon adjusts presentations to more accurately represent ciscoes by favoring certain colors and fishing higher off the bottom.